yorikvanhavre/FreeCAD-manual/working_with_freecad/generating_2d_drawings.md

 * The file created during this exercise: https://github.com/yorikvanhavre/FreeCAD-manual/blob/master/files/drawing.FCStd
 * The SVG sheet produced from that file: https://github.com/yorikvanhavre/FreeCAD-manual/blob/master/files/drawing.svg

+**Scripting with 2D Drawings**
+To script with 2D drawings can be a challenging process.
+For the moment we will discuss this with the 0.16 version of FreeCAD.
+In general, you can only place one part onto the sheet, so you will need to recursively compound your various parts into 1 part.
+The second difficulty in producing automated drawings is in the placement of the views.
+In general there is a way to dump SVG of 1 view, but not of all the views at once.
+As such, you need to selectively dump the SVG of the views you are after, and then place them onto the SVG of the drawing sheet with SVG methods.

 **Read more**

 * The Drawing Workbench: http://www.freecadweb.org/wiki/index.php?title=Drawing_Module